openclarity/functionclarity/README.md

 ### Verify function code

-#### Verify automatically on functoin create or update events
+#### Verify automatically on function create or update events

-If the verifier function is deployed in your account, any function create or update event will trigger it to verifier the new or updated function.
-It will follow the post verification action (detect, block, or notify).
+If the verifier function is deployed in your account, any function create or update event will trigger it to verify the new or updated function.
+It will follow the post-verification action (detect, block, or notify).

 If the action is 'detect', the function will be tagged with the FunctionClarity message that the function is verified:

 ![image](https://user-images.githubusercontent.com/109651023/189880644-bed91413-a81c-4b03-b6f8-00ebea6606a0.png)

 #### Verify manually
-You can also use the cli to manually verify a function.
-In this case, the function is downloaded from the cloud account, ahd then verified locally.
+You can also use the CLI to manually verify a function.
+In this case, the function is downloaded from the cloud account, and then verified locally.

 ```shell
 ./function-clarity verify aws funcclarity-test-signed --function-region=us-east-2